irrevocablesake/website/_posts/series/maze-generator/2020-09-16-Dfs-maze-generator.md

 .
 .</code></pre>

-As mentioned in the above <b>optimization sections</b>, working at a bit level is going to help us make our application effiecient.
+As mentioned in the above <b>optimization sections</b>, working at a bit level is going to help us make our application efficient.
 So we are going to use all of the concepts that we discussed in the said section.

 We are going to create a file called masking which will hold all of the data related to the masks for using them with bits.